 All the below operations are form a terminal and assume you login to the boards.
 Kill current server:

 '''

+ssh root@bebxxx #password is root

+killall eigerDetectorServer # kill server and stopserver

+'''

-ssh root@bebxxx #password is root killall eigerDetectorServer # kill server and stopserver Copy a new version of the server (if necessary, otherwise skip it): cd executables scp user@pc:/path/eigerDetectorServerNewVersion . chmod 777 eigerDetectorServerNewVersion mv eigerDetectorServerNewVersion eigerDetectorServer sync Start the server again:
+Copy a new version of the server (if necessary, otherwise skip it):

+'''

+cd executables

+scp user@pc:/path/eigerDetectorServerNewVersion .

+chmod 777 eigerDetectorServerNewVersion

+mv eigerDetectorServerNewVersion eigerDetectorServer

+sync

 '''